Privacy Policy

 If you object to processing for these purposes, we will no longer process your personal data for these purposes.

-3. the right to object to processing for scientific or historical research purposes or for statistical purposes
+3. The right to object to processing for scientific or historical research purposes or for statistical purposes

 You have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or for statistical research purposes pursuant to Article 89(1) DSGVO, unless the processing is necessary for the performance of a task carried out in the public interest.